MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

     ![The home page of the App Catalog.](media/e20ffd32-5162-49a0-a635-8486e0083afd.png)

-4. On the home page of the app catalog, select the tile labeled either **Distribute apps for SharePoint** or **Distribute apps for Office**, depending on which type of app you're uploading.
+4. On the home page of the App Catalog, select the tile labeled either **Distribute apps for SharePoint** or **Distribute apps for Office**, depending on which type of app you're uploading.

 5. Select **New**, and browse to the app you want upload, or drag the app into the library.
 SharePoint Framework solutions have the file name extension .sppkg. and SharePoint add-ins have the file name extension .app.